wanghaisheng/responsive-landing-page-starter/content/blog/en/sending-gitlab-ci-pipeline-notifications-with-nexmo-messages-dr.md

 ---
 title: Sending GitLab CI Pipeline Notifications with Nexmo Messages
-description: " see how to improve the CI / CD process by including SMS notifications powered by Nexmo in the event of a failure"
+description: See how to improve the CI / CD process by including SMS notifications powered by Nexmo in the event of a failure
 thumbnail: /content/blog/sending-gitlab-ci-pipeline-notifications-with-nexmo-messages-dr/E_GitLab-CI-Pipeline_1200x600.jpg
 author: nraboy
 published: true